Transform your living room (on a dime)

-This take makes the space more interesting and authentic.
-The space will have the cozy and an informal feel.
+This makes the space more interesting and authentic.
+The space will have both a cozy and an informal feel.

-Trust your gut, tweak and play with what you have to make the space shines.
+Trust your gut.
+Tweak and play with what you have to make the space shine.

 Hang Art at eye level

 Hang art at five feet off ground.
-Art done right can elevate any space.
+Art placed right can elevate any space.

-An art that is not hanged properly can kill a space and make a space feel unkept and not put you at ease.
+A piece of art that is not hanged properly can make a space feel disorganized and disrupt the energy flow in the room.

 From the floor to the center of the frame or the art being hang, allow 57 inches (145 cm).